Dragan Radović: Playing career

 He made his debut for the Serbian White Eagles on August 11, 2006 against Toronto Supra Portuguese, where he recorded a goal in a 2-1 victory.
 In his debut season he assisted in clinching the International Division title and in reaching the CSL Championship final against Italia Shooters.
-In the 2008 season he finished as the club's top goalscorer with 12 goals.
+In the 2008 season he finished as the club's top goalscorer with twelve goals.
 He assisted in securing the championship title against Trois-Rivières Attak, where Serbia won the match after a 2-1 victory in a penalty shootout.

 After one season in his first club Iskra Danilovgrad he retired from competitive football in 2011.
-He is commonly referred to by his nickname Ruso after the famous philosopher.
+He is commonly referred to by his nickname Ruso.